craig-sd/JackboxGames/docs/prepare.md

 ## Accept Friend Invite

-Check your e-mail for the friend invite I sent you.
-Click the link to accept the invite from AintNoNeedForYa.
+When you get to this step test or e-mail me for a friend code link.
 You will need your steam username and password to accept the invite.